 Lyoya's family has likened his killing to an execution, telling reporters ahead of the videos' release that they want the world to see how he was killed.

-Hundreds of people took to the streets to call for justice for Lyoya Wednesday evening after the videos were released.
+Hundreds of people took to the streets to call for justice for Lyoya on Wednesday evening after the videos were released.

 Civil rights attorney Ben Crump, who plans to hold a press conference with Lyoya's family on Thursday, said in a statement that Lyoya immigrated to the US from the Democratic Republic of the Congo in search of the American dream and to "provide a better and safer life for himself and his family."
-Lyoya was father to two young children, his family said.
+Lyoya was a father to two young children, his family said.

 "The video clearly shows that this was an unnecessary, excessive, and fatal use of force against an unarmed Black man who was confused by the encounter and terrified for his life," Crump said, adding that Lyoya "never used violence against this officer even though the officer used violence against him in several instances for what was a misdemeanor traffic stop."